lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2024-02-14-Contradiction.md

 It's trivial to obtain $m=n$ for all pairs of numbers.
 Conversely, the assumption $m=n$ can be transformed by subtraction and division into 1=0.
-On the other hand, it is possible postulate something like 5=0 if the other axioms are weak enough, and then you have simply specified a version of modular arithmetic.
+On the other hand, it is possible postulate something like 5=0 if the other axioms are weak enough, and then you have simply supplied the axioms for a version of modular arithmetic.

 ### The explosion in the λ-calculus

 The λ-calculus is an extremely simple formalism in which a great many computational notions can be encoded.
-Familiar data types such as the Booleans, natural numbers and integers, lists and trees (even infinite data structures) can be represented, as well as algorithms operating on them.
+Familiar data types such as the Booleans, natural numbers, integers, lists and trees can be represented, as well as algorithms operating on them.
+We can even have infinite lists and trees operated on by "lazy" algorithms.
 The standard representations of true and false are
 $\lambda x y.x$ and $\lambda x y.y$, respectively.
 So what happens if we are given that true equals false?
 Then